Pancratium maritimum

 Amaryllidaceae - amaryllis family Monocot.

 The leaves of Pancratium maritimum appear in spring before the flowers.
 Arranged in clumps, they are strap shaped and easily recognisable by the slight twisting of the blades.
-The light black seeds float in sea-water and are distributed along the shoreline by the waves.
+The light black seeds float in sea-water and have been distributed throughout the Mediterranean shoreline by the waves.

-Growing in sand and salty soils just above the high water line there is an important colony of Pancratium maritimum on the Armenopetra promontary (although you would not believe it if you saw how cars are parked amongst them).
+Growing in sand and salty soils just above the high water line there is an important colony of Pancratium maritimum on the Armenopetra promontory and along the upper reaches of Milia beach.
+They are unable to establish themselves where the high water level meets the cliffs on beaches such as Hovolo and Velanio.

 10-12cm10-15cm,20-35cm JAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC